traject/traject/doc/settings.md

    Probably no reason for it ever to be more than number of cores on indexing machine.

 * `reader_class_name`: a Traject Reader class, used by the indexer as a source of records.
+Defaults to Traject::Marc4JReader (using the Java Marc4J library) on JRuby; Traject::MarcReader (using the ruby marc gem) otherwise.
-   Default Traject::MarcReader, the pure ruby reader.
-When running under JRuby, the Traject::Marc4JReader (available in the traject-marc4j_reader gem) provides better performance.
     Command-line shortcut `-r`

 * `solr.url`: URL to connect to a solr instance for indexing, eg http://example.org:8983/solr .
 Command-line short-cut `-u`.